 - The Splinter Cell series makes extensive use of situational music, supposing you're less than a perfect sneak.
 By the time Chaos Theory rolls around, there are three levels of music corresponding to the enemies' awareness of Sam (they know someone is lurking, they have spotted him, they have severely wounded him/boss battle), with clean tempo cuts between each.
 Otherwise, complete absence of melodic music is the norm.

 - Besides the Boss Themes, the Metroid Prime series employ Villain Music quite often.
-Any time you're in a Space Pirate facility, a certain song starts playing, changing to a full-fledged "Space Pirate Theme" when the Pirates appear.
+Any time you're in a Space Pirate research facility in the first game, a drone ambient track starts playing, changing to a full-fledged "Space Pirate Battle" theme when the Pirates appear.
+Another special battle theme is used for both the Chozo Ghosts in the Chozo Ruins and the Elite Pirates in the Phazon Mines.
 Metroid Prime 2: Echoes has a theme for Ing battles and another to possessed Trooper confrontations.

-- And before the 3D games, Metroid II: Return of Samus has different music for the evolved Metroid battles. (also, unrelated to Villain and Boss, regular monsters that are more dangerous get an ominous theme)
+- Metroid II: Return of Samus (and, by extension, Metroid: Samus Returns) have different music for the evolved Metroid battles (also, unrelated to Villain and Boss, regular monsters that are more dangerous get an ominous theme).

 - Deus Ex shifted adeptly between regular music and battle music, with each location having its own.